himkak/notes/SystemDesign/SystemDesign.md

 - https://www.youtube.com/watch?v=KWOSGVtHWqA : AWS re:Invent 2017: [REPEAT] Which Database to Use When?
 (DAT310-R)

+#### Which Database to use when
+- Points to be considered:
+	- shape
+		- row store : RDBMS
+		- column store : cassandra
+		- key-value store : redis
+		- Document store : Mongo
+		- Graph store
+		- Time series store
+		- unstructured store
+	- size
+		- Is the size of data bounded(if the size of data has limits) or unbounded(if the size of data has no limits)
+		- Is the data partitionable or monolithic
+	- compute
+		- compute functions
+		- throughput, latency, change rate, rate of ingestion
+	- Do you need managed DB service or are you going to manage it by yourself
+	- is the data transactional

 ### Polyglot persistence
 - Polyglot persistence is the concept of using different data storage technologies to handle different data storage needs within a given enterprise and even software application.